Queen-Annes-Revenge-Mgmt/The-Eviction-Loophole/README.md

 <b style="color:yellow">Step 3</b>: Add Another Reply About the 15 Who Died<br />

 ```
-Mike Feuer once sued a landlord over this very loophole—where 15 died at
-a complex on Vanowen.
+@Mike_Feuer once sued a landlord over this very loophole—where 15 died at a complex on Vanowen.
 His office has no record of it now.

 This erasure = lives lost.

-@MayorOfLA @CD2Krekorian @KennethMejiaLA @LACityAttorney @LAHD
+@MayorOfLA @KennethMejiaLA @CityAttorneyLA @LAHD___
 Do your job.
 Close this loophole. #JusticeForThe15
 ```
 <br />